Continue in Lookup and network tools without copying the target.

 Create a free account to save IP lookups, get more allowance, and generate an API key for your projects.

-Your IP address is your public identity on the internet.
-IPMYP helps you instantly check your public IP address, IP location, internet service provider, ASN, and basic network details in a simple, fast, and privacy-conscious way.
+Your public IP address is part of your visible network identity on the internet.
+IPMYP helps you instantly check your public IP address and review available details such as approximate IP location, internet service provider, ASN, organization, and basic network information.

-Use this free IP address checker whenever you need to know what IP address your device is using, where your connection appears to be located, or whether your VPN, proxy, mobile network, hosting server, or internet provider is changing your visible IP.
+Use this free IP address checker whenever you need to confirm which IP address is currently visible to websites or check whether a VPN, proxy, mobile network, hosting server, or internet provider has changed your public network identity.

 Check Your Public IP Address Instantly

-With IPMYP, you can quickly answer the question “What is my IP address?” without installing software, browser extensions, or command-line tools.
-The result helps you verify your current public IP, review basic network identity, and continue troubleshooting with deeper IP, DNS, SSL, domain, and network tools when needed.
+You can quickly answer the question “What is my IP address?” without installing software, browser extensions, or command-line tools.
+The result can help you verify your visible IP, review basic network identity, and continue troubleshooting with IP, DNS, SSL, domain, email, and network diagnostic tools.

 What Information Can an IP Address Show?

-An IP address can reveal useful technical information about a connection, but it does not expose everything about you personally.
-In most cases, an IP lookup may show approximate details such as:
+An IP address can provide useful technical context about a connection, but it does not directly reveal every detail about the person using it.
+Depending on data availability, an IP lookup may show:

-- Your internet service provider, hosting company, or network operator.
+- The internet service provider, hosting company, mobile carrier, or network operator associated with the address.

 - ASN and organization information when available.

-- Connection type, such as residential, mobile, hosting, VPN, or proxy.
+- An estimated connection classification, such as residential, mobile, hosting, VPN, or proxy, when supported by the available data.

 - Timezone or regional network information.

-Your IP address does not directly reveal your full name, exact home address, passwords, private files, or personal browsing history.
-However, it can still be used for approximate location detection, fraud prevention, security logs, analytics, firewall rules, and access control.
+Your IP address does not directly expose your full name, exact home address, passwords, private files, messages, or complete browsing history.
+However, websites and online services may use it for approximate location detection, security logs, fraud prevention, analytics, firewall rules, rate limiting, and access control.

-For a deeper IP location and network review, use the GeoIP Lookup tool to inspect approximate IP geolocation, ISP, ASN, organization, timezone, and network details.
+For a more detailed IP location and network review, use the GeoIP Lookup tool to inspect available geolocation, ISP, ASN, organization, timezone, and network information.

 Public IP vs Private IP

-A public IP address is the address visible to websites and online services.
-If you are using a home or office network, your router usually holds the public IP address, while your laptop, phone, printer, and other devices use private IP addresses inside the local network.
+A public IP address is the address visible to websites, applications, APIs, and online services.
+On a typical home or office network, the router or gateway uses the public IP, while laptops, phones, printers, cameras, and other devices use private IP addresses inside the local network.

 IPv4 vs IPv6: What Is the Difference?

 IPv4 and IPv6 are two versions of the Internet Protocol.
-IPv4 addresses are the familiar number-based addresses written in four parts, such as 192.0.2.1.
+IPv4 addresses use four decimal number groups, such as 192.0.2.1.
 IPv6 addresses are longer and use hexadecimal characters, such as 2001:db8::1.

-IPv4 is still widely used, but the number of available IPv4 addresses is limited.
-IPv6 was created to support a much larger address space for the growing number of devices, servers, cloud platforms, mobile networks, applications, and connected systems on the internet.
+IPv4 remains widely used, but its address space is limited.
+IPv6 provides a significantly larger address space designed to support the continuing growth of devices, servers, mobile networks, cloud platforms, applications, and connected systems.

 Why Should You Check Your IP Address?

-- Proxy verification: Check whether your traffic appears to come from a proxy, VPN, hosting provider, or normal ISP connection.
+- Proxy verification: Check whether the current request appears to originate from a proxy, VPN, hosting provider, mobile network, or standard ISP connection.

-- Server access: Add your current IP to firewall rules, API allowlists, admin panels, or private dashboards.
+- Server access: Identify the current IP before adding it to firewall rules, API allowlists, admin panels, databases, or private dashboards.

-- Network troubleshooting: Check whether your ISP has assigned a new IP or your connection is using an unexpected route.
+- Network troubleshooting: Check whether the ISP assigned a different IP or whether traffic is leaving through an unexpected network.

 IP Lookup, DNS Tools and Network Diagnostics

 IPMYP is more than a simple “what is my IP” checker.
-It is a complete browser-based toolkit for IP lookup, DNS lookup, domain analysis, SSL inspection, email security checks, route diagnostics, port testing, and internet speed testing.
+It provides browser-based tools for IP lookup, DNS analysis, domain review, SSL inspection, email security checks, route diagnostics, port testing, and internet speed testing.

-If you manage a website, API, server, domain, CDN, mail system, or SaaS platform, you can use the full DNS lookup and network tools hub to troubleshoot technical issues faster from one place.
+If you manage a website, API, server, domain, CDN, mail platform, or SaaS service, use the DNS lookup and network tools hub to access related diagnostic tools from one place.

-IPMYP includes practical tools for checking domain and server health, including WHOIS Lookup for domain registration details, SSL Checker for HTTPS certificate status, Ping Test for basic reachability, Traceroute Online for route analysis, and Port Scanner for checking selected open ports.
+Available tools include WHOIS Lookup for domain registration and registry information, SSL Checker for HTTPS certificate details, Ping Test for basic reachability, Traceroute Online for route analysis, and Port Scanner for checking selected ports on systems you are authorized to test.

 Advanced DNS and Security Checks

-For deeper domain diagnostics, IPMYP provides tools such as DNS Propagation Checker to verify DNS changes, DNSSEC Checker to test DNS security validation, and Email Security Check to review SPF, DKIM, DMARC, MX, and email authentication records.
+For deeper domain diagnostics, use the DNS Propagation Checker to compare DNS visibility, the DNSSEC Checker to review DNS security validation, and the Email Security Check to inspect available SPF, DKIM, DMARC, MX, and related email authentication records.

-These tools are useful after changing hosting, moving to a new DNS provider, connecting Cloudflare or another CDN, setting up business email, renewing SSL certificates, adding TXT verification records, or troubleshooting inconsistent domain behavior across different networks.
+These tools can be useful after changing hosting, moving to a new DNS provider, connecting Cloudflare or another CDN, configuring business email, renewing an SSL certificate, adding verification records, or investigating inconsistent domain behavior across networks.

 Can Someone Track You With Your IP Address?